UNDP Climate Promise

 • Uruguay conducted consultations on its second NDC (submitted December 2022), including targeted outreach to youth, and strengthened gender considerations.

-• Lao PDR completed a stocktake on status of NDC implementation.
+• Lao PDR completed a stocktake on status of NDC implementation and Armenia has initiated the process.

 • Long-term strategies (LTS):